+Note!

+There is no obligation to indicate in timesheets tasks connected with contracts of specific performance.

 When concluding an agreement with a person conducting a single-person business activity who performs the tasks personally within the framework of the project, the manner of documentation of incurred costs and expenditures must be in accordance with the above stated description applied to persons employed on the basis of civil law relation.